+Teaching students to arrive on time is a necessary life skill.
+Students must be in their first-period classroom by the 7:45 am tardy bell.
 Tardy students must report to the office for an admit slip before reporting to class.
-If a student is tardy more than twice each semester, the following sequence of consequences will occur as determined by the administrator in charge for unexcused tardies:
+If a student is tardy more than twice each quarter, the following sequence of consequences will occur as determined by the administrator in charge of unexcused tardies:

-- 1. Fifth, Sixth, Seventh Tardy Detention.
+- 1. Third & Fourth Tardy- Detention.
 Failure to serve a detention may result in a Wednesday School - 2.
-Eighth & Ninth Tardy Wednesday School.
+Fifth Tardy Wednesday School.
 Failure to serve a Wednesday School may result in an ISR - 3.
-Ten or More Tardies ISR or loss of driving privileges.
+Six or More Tardies ISR or loss of driving privileges.
 May result in possible court referrals